-The mail pavilion shall be closed to all members, renters, and guests while the mail is being distributed.
+The mail pavilion shall be closed to all members, renters and guests while the mail is being distributed.

-10. General quiet hours in the community are from 11:00 PM - 7:00 AM.
-Consideration of your neighbors should be observed at all times.
-Maintenance, Public Safety, community-sponsored function, and snow removal activities are exempt from this rule.
-Loud music is not allowed in any common area.

-11. Distribution of any materials door-to-door or any type of other solicitation is strictly prohibited.
-The only exceptions are 1) Candidates running for the Board of Directors of the Association may distribute campaign literature if it is done personally by the candidate; 2) Unit Owners may gather signatures on petitions related to Association business.

-12. Vandalism (which includes graffiti) on the common property shall be punishable by citation and fines, plus the cost of repair, replacement, cleanup, and legal costs.
+- 10. General quiet hours in the community are from 11:00 PM 7:00- AM.
+Consideration for your neighbors should be observed at all times.
+Safety, security, community-sponsored function, and snow removal activities are exempt from this rule.
+Loud music is not allowed in any common area. - 11.
+Distribution of any materials door-to-door or any type of other solicitation is strictly prohibited.
+The only exceptions are 1) Candidates running for the Board of Directors of the Association, may distribute campaign literature as long as it is done personally by the candidate; 2) Unit Owners may gather signatures on petitions related to Association business. - 12.
+Vandalism (which includes graffiti) on common property shall be punishable by citation and fines plus the cost of repair, replacement, cleanup and legal costs.
 All costs will be imposed for each incident and each person cited.
-Violators shall also be reported to the appropriate legal authorities.

-13. No lot or common area shall be used for dumping rubbish of any kind; household trash shall not be deposited in receptacles for trash on common areas.
-[Cross reference Article XIX -

-Property Development, Building Codes and Improvement Rules, Section (6) - Environmental, Safety and Sanitary Rules, subsection (B) - Trash and Debris].
+Violators shall also be reported to the appropriate legal authorities. - 13.
+No lot or common area shall be used for dumping of rubbish of any kind; household trash shall not be deposited in receptacles for trash on common areas.
+[Cross reference Article XIX Property Development, Building Codes and Improvement Rules, Section (6) Environmental, Safety and Sanitary Rules, subsection (B) Trash and Debris].

-14. It is the policy of the Association that all Property Owners, Renters, or Guests comply with directives given by Public Safety or other authorized association personnel while on association property.
-This includes, but is not limited to:

-- A. Requests to leave PEPOA property. - B. Requests to provide identification.